North Ridgeville, Ohio: Education

 North Ridgeville has a public library, a branch of the Lorain Public Library.

 Public schools

 The North Ridgeville City School District is managed by a directly elected school board.
-The North Ridgeville City School District was given a mediocre report card by the Ohio Department of Education for the years 2015–16.
+The district was given a mediocre report card by the Ohio Department of Education for the years 2015–16.
 It had a grade of F for "Gap Closing" as well as "K-3 Literacy", while receiving a B for "Graduation Rate".

 Public primary and intermediate schools include: